 - Mammograms – women should have one every one to two years starting at age 40

 - Osteoporosis Tests – women should have their first one at age 65 or under 65 with risk factors

 - Pap smears – women should have one every one to three years if they are sexually active or older than 21

-- Prostate Cancer Screening – men should talk with their provider for individualized recommendations
+- Prostate Cancer Screening – yearly for men age 55-69

 How can I increase my fitness?

 The hospital partners with the Clinton Community YMCA to offer the “Couch to 5K” program in the spring to summer seasons for any individual wanting to get up and move their body.
 The program is free to all, free prizes are offered throughout the program, and free or discounted 5Ks are awarded to those who stick with the program.
 The Clinton Community YMCA has a 5K in August at Clinton Lake and the hospital has a 5K in September at Weldon Springs State Park.

 What is the Swifty Swine 5K?